-The Annotated Spec is the guts of the machine.
+The first pretty much complete part is Part 3: The Annotated Spec.
+These are the guts of the machine.
 Like the innards of a computer, all the components are showing and the wires are hanging out: everything is on display.
-But with the guts in place, everything else can be built around them and the messy details neatly tucked away.
-My goal for the remaining parts of the book is to wrap a nice accessible narrative around the tricky technical details.
-There will be pictures.
+But with the guts in place, everything else can be built around them with the messiness all neatly tucked away.

 In an ideal world, my plan is as follows:

 - Deliver Edition 1.0: Altair at some point before The Merge (the point at which Ethereum moves to proof of stake).
-By then, I aim to have done the following:
+By then, I hope to have done the following:

-- Some while after The Merge, I'll publish a fully revised Edition 2.0: The Merge with all sections complete.
+- Some while after The Merge, I'll publish a fully revised Edition 2.0: The Merge.

 - Editions 2.5 (with post-Merge clean-ups) and 3.0 (a full revision for sharding) are also in view.
 This thing's going to keep me busy for a while.